thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ### Reference Values
 {: #sec-ref-values}

 Reference Values carry measurements and other metadata associated with the updatable firmware of CCA platform.
-The CCA platform is a collective term used to identify all the hardware and firmware components on a CCCA enabled system.
-This includes
+The CCA platform is a collective term used to identify all the hardware and firmware components that comprise a CCA system.
+Specifically these include the following:

 - CCA system security domain
 - Monitor security domain